wingrunr21/staffordbrunk/_posts/2011-12-26-dynamic-qr-codes-with-embedded-images.markdown

   end
 {% endhighlight %}

-After that, I read in an SVG version of Inky, scaled it to the correct size, and applied Inky on top of the previously build QR:
+After that, I read in an SVG version of Inky, scaled it to the correct size, and applied Inky on top of the previously built QR:

 <img src="/images/posts/2011-12-26/inkyqr_svg.png" alt="SVG Inky QR" class="post_image" />